StarDustorz/StarDustorz.github.io/src/content/posts/guides/Markdown Extended Features-en.md

 abbrlink: markdown-extended-features
 ---

-Here are some extended Markdown features supported by Retypeset, including syntax examples and their stylistic effects.
+Here are some extended Markdown features, including syntax examples and their stylistic effects.

 ## Figure Captions